 0161 In conclusion, many home and private schoolers face a difficulty.

 They want to teach their children and students about God and nature.

-At the same time, they want their children and students to pass standardized tests constructed by government agencies that promulgate a religion, even they they declare themselves to be “not religious”.
+At the same time, they want their children and students to pass standardized tests constructed by government agencies that promulgate a religion, even though they declare themselves to be “not religious”.